HOW TO LIST, PREPARE, AND SUBMIT SCORES FOR PUBLICATION

 Each ACA composer has a personal webpage on composers.com.
 Your address is most likely https://composers.com/composers/firstname-lastname.

 Be sure ACA has your updated biography, photo, and email address.
-Please also send detailed information about upcoming performances, recording releases, and YouTube videos featuring your ACE-published music to [email protected] so ACA can help spread the word.
+Please also send detailed information about upcoming performances, recording releases, and YouTube videos featuring your ACE-published music to [email protected] and [email protected] so ACA can help spread the word.

 Please note that the majority of sales are for RECENTLY composed works and newly engraved editions of older works.
 You will help yourself and ACA by having ACE to publish your music soon after it is completed.
 If you have special arrangements with performers for the premiere, we can hold off on listing and/or distribution until a later date.